This forex trading strategy is designed around the MACD Indicator. If you don’t know much about the MACD indicator, here are some basics of it:

 - being a trend indicator, traders use MACD to determine trend direction

 - also, the MACD histogram can be used to spot MACD Divergence and this strategy is about how to trade the MACD divergence.

 Forex Indicators: MACD with setting, 12, 26, 9

-(1) Watch for price making a new swing highs or swing lows.
+(1) Watch for the price making new swing highs or swing lows.